boerni73/ed_spansh_helper/README.md

 ## Motivation & Background

-I originally created this tool for myself to solve a specific pain point in Virtual Reality.
-While **spansh.co.uk** is an amazing website for route planning in Elite Dangerous, using it in VR was incredibly tedious.
-Copying and pasting each individual waypoint manually meant taking off and putting on my VR headset for every single jump.
-I wanted a smoother, seamless solution that keeps me immersed in the game.
+I originally created this tool to solve a specific pain point in Virtual Reality.
+While **spansh.co.uk** is amazing for route planning, using it in VR is tedious.
+Manually copying and pasting each waypoint meant constantly lifting the VR headset.
+This tool provides a seamless solution to keep you fully immersed.

 ### Development Note

-This project was built with a lot of help from Large Language Models (LLMs).
-While the core ideas and custom logic are mine, LLMs assisted heavily in writing, refactoring, and restructuring almost the entire codebase to make it clean and functional.
+This project was built with significant assistance from Large Language Models (LLMs) for writing, refactoring, and restructuring the codebase based on my custom logic and ideas.

-## What It Does

-The application is designed to make **VR route navigation** in Elite Dangerous more comfortable.

-It continuously tries to determine the **next waypoint** of the loaded Spansh route based on your current location.

-Whenever possible, it:

-- identifies the next route target
-- copies that system name to the **clipboard**
-- generates a **navigation image**
-- updates the image for viewing in **OpenKneeboard**

 ---

+## Features

+- **Automated Tracking:** Detects your next Spansh waypoint based on current in-game location.
+- **Clipboard Sync:** Automatically copies the next system name to your clipboard.
+- **Kneeboard Integration:** Generates a real-time navigation image for VR overlay software.

+---

-## Screenshots / Images
+## Screenshots

 ### Main Window